RobertDober/lab42_streams/demo/020-the-streams-api.md

 In order to be able to better demonstrate the effect of the application on inifinite streams we start with the `take*` methods.

+The `take*` methods take a number of elements, or elements fullfilling a condition and return them as an array.

 The non negative integers will give us a perfect example of an infinite stream, with which about everybody is quite familiar.